 At the wedding, every wish for the couple is for a long and beautiful life together blessed with good fortune.
 You may see lucky shamrocks and perhaps tiny horseshoes in the bride’s bouquet or as part of tablescapes, favors and even on the cake.
 Irish brides once carried a real horseshoe down the aisle, open side up, so the luck would never run out.
-For more good fortune, an old superstition dictates that the bride must walk down the aisle with a sixpence coin in her right shoe.
+For more good fortune, an old superstition dictates that the bride must walk down the aisle with a sixpence coin in their right shoe.

 Irish Uilleann Piper and Celtic Harp

 While the Scottish favor the Highland Bagpipes, the Irish play the sweeter and smaller Irish Uilleann Pipes.
 These smaller pipes are used inside the church, as bagpipes are very loud.
 Dressed in kilts and full regalia, they cut a dashing figure at an Irish wedding.
 The piper may play before the ceremony as guests arrive, and also to announce the bride’s arrival to the church just before they lead the processional down the aisle.
 It is also customary to have the piper lead the couple out together down the aisle during their recessional.
 Another option is to have a harpist play the Celtic harp, renowned for its lyrical tone and the sound of the haunting Irish music written for it.
 As the national symbol of Ireland, the Celtic harp is included on everything from Irish government documents to labels on Guinness bottles.

 Handfasting or Tying the Knot